On graded presentations of Hecke algebras and their generalizations: Type F

 That is, on the RHS, we have the product $p_{\PQ}=(X_j-\PQ_1)\cdots (X_j-\PQ_\ell)$, where the green strand shown is the $j$th, and

-The RHS can alternately by written as $(X_i-\pq X_{i+1})\frac{p_{\PQ}(X_i)-p_\PQ(X_{i+1})}{X_i-X_{i+1}}$. \end{definition} We'll continue to use our convention of letting $X_r$ denote the sum of all straight-line diagrams with a square on the $r$th green strand from the left (ignoring red strands).
+The RHS can alternately by written as $(X_i-\pq X_{i+1})\frac{p_{\PQ}(X_i)-p_\PQ(X_{i+1})}{X_i-X_{i+1}}$. \end{definition} \begin{remark} As in the earlier cases, there is a degenerate version of this algebra, where we use the local relations (\ref{deg-Hecke-1}--\ref{deg-Hecke-triple}), leave (\ref{qdumb}--\ref{qHcost}) unchanged, and replace the RHS of (\ref{qred-triple}) with $(X_i- X_{i+1}+1)\frac{p_{\PQ}(X_i)-p_\PQ(X_{i+1})}{X_i-X_{i+1}}$. \end{remark} We'll continue to use our convention of letting $X_r$ denote the sum of all straight-line diagrams with a square on the $r$th green strand from the left (ignoring red strands).

 Given ${\mathscr{D}}$ a collection of subsets of $\R$, we'll let $\tilde{\EuScript{F}}_{\mathscr{D}} (\pq,\PQ_{\bullet}),{\EuScript{F}}_{\mathscr{D}} (\pq,\PQ_{\bullet})$ denote the subalgebras of $\tilde{\EuScript{F}} (\pq,\PQ_{\bullet}),{\EuScript{F}} (\pq,\PQ_{\bullet})$ spanned by diagrams whose tops and bottoms lie in the set ${\mathscr{D}}$.